WE'VE BEEN NOMINATED AGAIN ...VOTE FOR US IN THE BRITISH TRAVEL AWARDS

 Load More

-1. Protect Your Skin: Guard against the cold, wind, and sun with proper skincare – a good SPF is essential in the mountains.
+1. Protect your skin - Guard against the cold, wind, and sun with proper skincare.
+A good SPF is essential in the mountains.

-2. Shield Your Eyes: Wear sunglasses or goggles to keep your eyes safe from glare and wind.
+2. Shield your eyes - Wear sunglasses or goggles to keep your eyes safe from glare and wind.

-3. Dress in Layers: Layer your clothing to stay warm, and remove layers if you get too hot.
+3. Dress in layers - Layer your clothing to stay warm, and remove layers if you get too hot.

-7. Get Ski-Fit: A little pre-ski fitness goes a long way – consider trying an indoor or dry ski slope before your trip.
+7. Get ski fit - A little pre-ski fitness goes a long way – consider trying an indoor or dry ski slope before your trip.

-8. Pack Smart: Take a rucksack for water, snacks, extra layers, and your valuables.
+8. Pack smart - Take a rucksack for water, snacks, extra layers, and your valuables.

-FAQs for Beginner Skiers
+FAQs for beginner skiers

 What do I need to wear for skiing?

 If it’s your first time this can be confusing.
-Make sure you have a thermal under layer, a fleece on top and a waterproof outer layer.
+Make sure you have a thermal underlayer, a fleece on top and a waterproof outer layer.
 On top of this you’ll need cold weather gloves, ski socks, goggles, a helmet and probably a face covering like a Buff.
 Most of this can be picked up cheaply or even hired if you book far enough ahead.

 What else do I need to bring for the slopes?

 When you’re sitting out for lunch you might want to swap your goggles and helmet for sunglasses and a beanie.
 Don’t forgot lip balm and sun cream as the sun can be intense bouncing off the snow.
 Plus water and a little rucksack to chuck it all in.
 Make sure to grab a piste map in resort too.
-The rest is just adding your chill vibes to the mountain scene.

 How do I stay safe on the mountain?